A Comprehensive Guide to Google Analytics and Understanding Your WordPress Site Traffic

-Of course, maybe you aren’t a member yet and aren’t swayed by our offer to let you try out Beehive Pro and all the rest of our plugins, plus access blazing fast hosting included with your membership for free for 7 days.
+Of course, maybe you aren’t a member yet or aren’t swayed by our invitation to try out Beehive Pro and all the rest of our plugins, plus access blazing fast hosting with our membership at no cost with our free trial offer.

 In this case, here are some of the most popular Google Analytics plugins you can get from the WordPress plugin directory:

 - Google Analytics: This straightforward plugin does the same thing as the plugin you would build by completing our tutorial.
 It adds Analytics tracking code to your WordPress site but does not include any other features.